Frustration among migrants at U.S.-Mexico border as COVID restrictions remain

 A federal judge ruled in November that Title 42 was unlawful and ordered it lifted on Dec.
 21, siding with asylum-seeking migrants who sued the government over the policy.

 But a group of 19 states with Republican attorneys general mounted a legal challenge to keep Title 42 in place by seeking to intervene in the suit.
-The U.S. Supreme Court on Monday said the restrictions should remain for now and asked the parties to file responses to the states' challenge by 5 p.m.
-EST (2200 GMT) on Tuesday.
+The U.S. Supreme Court on Monday said the restrictions could temporarily remain in place to give time for parties in the case to respond to the Republican request.

+In response to the states' effort, the Biden administration said in a Tuesday filing to the Supreme Court that there could be an increase in the number of migrants arriving if the order is lifted.
+But it added it is planning on "surging resources" to the border and using existing legal authorities "to implement new policies in response to the temporary disruption that is likely to occur whenever the Title 42 orders end."

+The Supreme Court now will decide whether the states can intervene in the case and, if so, whether to halt the policy while the legal challenge plays out.

 Some Venezuelans on the Mexican side of the border were still holding out hope for a change.